 "What page, what passage of the inspired books of the Old and New Testaments is not the truest of guides for human life?" ~Saint Benedict, from the Rule of Saint Benedict (73:3)

-The month of April is dedicated to the Holy Spirit.
+Jubilee Year 2025: Pilgrims of Hope The Month of April is dedicated to the Holy Spirit.